Last updated on July 25th, 2023 at 06:44 am

 The Big Banana, a must stop on your Pacific Highway Road Trip

-The East Coast stretches, well, all along the East Coast of Australia!
+The East Coast of Australia stretches, well, all along the East Coast of Australia!
 From Melbourne up to the tip of Cape York Peninsula.
-The most well-worn section of the Pacific Highway is the road between Sydney and Brisbane.
+The most well-worn section of this Australia East Coast stretch of road is the Pacific Highway – the road linking Sydney and Brisbane.
 Now you can drive it in one day which can take around 10 hours.
-But there is so much to see and do along this stretch of road.
+But there is so much to see and do along the Pacific Highway.
 If you have the time it would be well worth your while to spend a few days or even longer enjoying your road trip of the Pacific Highway between Sydney and Brisbane.
-Here are my suggestions of what to see and do on your road trip between Sydney and Brisbane.

 Table of Contents